RGB-Tools/rgb-lib-nodejs/CONTRIBUTING.md

 The postversion script will take care of updating versions for all `optionalDependencies`.

-The version for the native packages ia automatically set by the `platform_packages.sh` script (to the version of the main package) when setting them up for the build.
+The version for the native packages is automatically set by the `platform_packages.sh` script (to the version of the main package) when setting them up for the build.